 The European Perspective

 There has been quite a bit written on ice assessment, behavior and science.
+Most of this is in Swedish or Dutch with only a little in English.
 We have much to learn from the broader European experience.
-Most of this is in Swedish or Dutch with only a little in English.

 Links: The following are links courtesy of Dave Dermott and Sven Andersson.